janipalsamaki/developer-core-skills-blog/blog.md

 Always be on the lookout for **existing solutions** to problems.

-If you need to start a fire, instead of buying seed, watering it, waiting for the tree to grow, mining for ore using your bare hands to forge an axe to chop a tree down with, figuring out how on earth does one manufacture a match, maybe just borrow some logs and matches from that friendly neighbor of yours!
+If you need to start a fire, instead of buying seed, watering it, waiting for the tree to grow, mining for ore using your bare hands to forge an axe to chop the tree down with, figuring out how on earth does one manufacture a match, maybe just borrow some logs and matches from that friendly neighbor of yours!

 > **The end goal is the fire, not the process of creating it.** (Unless you sell consultancy services!). 😇